Heat Pump (Hybrid Electric), Installed

 Yes, with caveats.
 Modern units have built-in resistance backup elements that engage when ambient temperature drops below the heat-pump operating range.
 In a cold-climate basement that stays at 50 to 65 degrees Fahrenheit year-round, the unit operates in heat-pump mode most of the time.
 In an unheated garage in northern Vermont, it will run more in resistance-electric mode through the winter, partially negating the efficiency advantage.

-Yes, in many states.
-The Inflation Reduction Act home electrification rebates provide $1,750 to $8,000 for income-qualified households on top of the federal credit.
+The Inflation Reduction Act home electrification rebates (HEAR) provide up to $1,750 for heat pump water heaters for income-qualified households in states with active programs, though availability is patchy in 2026: Washington remains open, Colorado's Front Range single-family program closed in April 2026, and California's single-family rebates were fully reserved with a waitlist as of February 2026.
 Many state energy offices and electric utilities offer additional rebates of $200 to $800 for ENERGY STAR-certified models.
-Stacked rebates can take a $4,500 install down to $500 to $1,500 net for low and moderate income households.
+Stacked rebates can still take a $4,500 install down to $1,500 to $2,500 net for eligible households.

 Related Cost Pages